conda-archive/conda-js/README.md

 Conda as a subprocess with the `--json` option.
 In the browser, `conda-js` makes a request to the server, which should use the subprocess as well.

-### Usage under Atom Shell
+### Usage under Atom Shell/node-webkit

-`conda-js` can be used as a Node library under Atom Shell.
+`conda-js` can be used as a Node library under Atom Shell and node-webkit.
 The procedure is the same as for Node.js from the renderer side.
-From the client side, the library expects `window.atomRequire` to be the `require` function (the reason being that some client side libraries redefine `require`); also, it should be required using `atomRequire('conda')` and not through the `remote` library (its IPC is incomplete and will break the library).
+From the client side, the library expects `window.nodeRequire` to be the `require` function (the reason being that some client side libraries redefine `require`).
+Under Atom Shell, it should be required using `nodeRequire('conda')` and not through the `remote` library (its IPC is incomplete and will break the library).

 ## Development Server